robguilarr/adaptive_contextual_bandits_dnn/README.md

 # Or use venv's python directly: venv/bin/python src/train.py
 ```

-Training will:
-- Load and preprocess the dataset
-- Create and adapt preprocessing layers
-- Train the neural bandit model
-- Save checkpoints and model artifacts
-- Generate model plots and summaries
-- Export models in specified formats

 ### 4. Monitor Training with TensorBoard

 ```bash
 tensorboard --logdir data/artifacts/models
 ```

-Open `http://localhost:6006` in your browser to view:
+Open `http://localhost:6006` in your browser to view
-- Training loss and metrics
-- Validation accuracy
-- Learning rate schedule
-- Model architecture graphs

 ### 5. Evaluate the Model